Complaint, Grievance and Appeal Procedures

 - Office of Undergraduate Education

 - The Graduate School has similar grievance procedures for graduate student concerns

 - Disability Services concern or grievances review the Office of Disabilities Student Handbook

 - Counseling and Consultation Services

 - University Student Advocacy Center: Student advocates from the Advocacy Center may provide feedback on a student's written communication or statement to the department chair regarding grievances or appeals, or in instances where the student believes they have been unfairly treated, an advocate can help determine the best course of action.

 For Out-of-State Distance Learning Students:

-- If a student located in a State Authorization Reciprocity Agreement (SARA) state has a complaint about an institution operating under SARA, complaints must first go through the institution's standard procedure for resolution of student grievances.
-If a student is not satisfied with the outcome of the institutional process, the complaint may then be brought to the SARA portal entity in the institution's home state.
-The SARA portal entity in the state where the student is located is notified that the complaint was received and may assist as needed.
-Resolution of the complaint by the SARA portal entity in the institution's home state is final.
+- If a student located in a State Authorization Reciprocity Agreement (SARA) state has a complaint about Ohio State, complaints must first go through the institution's standard procedure for the resolution of student grievances.
+If a student is not satisfied with the outcome of the institutional process, a complaint alleging fraudulent activity, including the provision of false or misleading information, may be brought to the Ohio SARA portal entity.
+The SARA portal entity in the state where the student is located will be notified that the complaint was received and may assist as needed.
+Resolution of the complaint by the Ohio SARA portal entity is final.

 - The Ohio Department of Higher Education (ODHE) is responsible for responding to formal complaints against public, independent non-profit and proprietary institutions of higher education in Ohio.

-If you don't feel that you have received satisfactory attention, you may also register your complaint by sending an email to the OSU national accrediting agency, North Central Association of Colleges and Schools, Higher Learning Commission at email@example.com.
+If you don't feel that you have received satisfactory attention, you may also register a complaint with the Higher Learning Commission, Ohio State's accrediting agency.